 The following street sections, which include areas where water lines have been replaced under prior Utility projects, are identified as asphalt reconstruction candidates in our Street Maintenance Program:

-Phase 2 - Construction is complete • Oak Forest • Winding Creek • Dickinson • Whittier - asphalt overlay • Baird Cr. • Donna Cr.
+Phase 2 - Complete • Oak Forest • Winding Creek • Dickinson • Whittier - asphalt overlay • Baird Cr. • Donna Cr.

-Phase 3 - Construction is complete • Arbor Ct. • Park Ln. • Creek Pl. • DuVall Dr. • Raintree Dr. • Greensprings St.
+Phase 3 - Complete • Arbor Ct. • Park Ln. • Creek Pl. • DuVall Dr. • Raintree Dr. • Greensprings St.

-Phase 4 - In design, construction anticipated to begin late winter/early spring 2021 • Rockland Dr. • Hickory Ridge Dr. • S. Clearwater Dr. • N. Clearwater Dr. • Scenic Dr. • Springway Dr. • Pecan St.
+Phase 4 - In design, anticipate construction in early summer 2021 • Rockland Dr. • Hickory Ridge Dr. • S. Clearwater Dr. • N. Clearwater Dr. • Scenic Dr. • Springway Dr. • Pecan St.